cloudmesh-community/book/chapters/mapreduce/amazon-emr-2.md

 removed.
 Start with the termination of the cluster by going to main EMR page and selecting the 'Cluster' option on the left.
-Select the check box for the name of the cluster you wish to terminate and click the 'Terminate' button.
+Select the check box for the name of the cluster you wish to terminate and click the 'Terminate' button as the folowing picture shows: +@fig:terminate.
 It will them prompt you to confirm this clusters termination which you will verify and continue.
 This will place the cluster in a 'Terminating' state and eventually move to a 'Terminated' state.
 Terminated clusters will remain viewable in the console for two months.
 You can then proceed to the S3 console page.
 Before you can delete buckets, you have to delete all of the folders and files contained within that bucket.
-To do this, click on the bucket name which will then show the subfolders contained within the bucket.
+To do this, click on the bucket name which will then show the subfolders contained within the bucket: +@fig:bucket.
 Check the box next to all of the subfolder names, select the 'More' button in the menu above and from that menu select 'Delete'.
 Once all of the folders and files are gone, navigate back to the main S3 page, click the row of the